 The comprehensibility and usability of the questionnaire were evaluated by five other experts from the College for Geriatrics (n=4) and the College for Emergency Care (n=1), by asking ‘Is this question understandable?’
 Amendments were made to ensure clarity and ease of understanding.
 The Dutch questionnaire was translated in a French version by a bilingual geriatrician, but no back translation was performed.

-The final questionnaire comprises 45 questions in two sections.
-The first section included 35 questions about the care for older patients in the ED and the collaboration within the ED (collaboration between ED physicians and geriatricians, the geriatric consultation team on the ED, accessibility of the geriatric day hospital, the use of screening tools to identify high-risk geriatric patients, geriatric education on the ED and the presence of appropriate infrastructure and specific geriatric procedures).
+The final questionnaire comprised 45 questions in two sections.
+The first section included 35 questions about the care for older patients in the ED and the collaboration within the ED (collaboration between ED physicians and geriatricians, the geriatric consultation team in the ED, accessibility of the geriatric day hospital, the use of screening tools to identify high-risk geriatric patients, geriatric education on the ED and the presence of appropriate infrastructure and specific geriatric procedures).
 The second section included 10 questions concerning general information of the hospital (e.g. name of the hospital, number of hospital days of people aged 75 years or older, number of geriatric beds, number of geriatricians and availability of a social worker for the ED).

 Data collection